VOLUNTEER

 Internships

-To contact us about applying for an internship, please click here.
+To apply for an internship, please click here.

 General Internship Requirements:

-• All interns must pass a criminal and CPS background check.
+• All interns must pass a criminal, DFPSs, and sex offender registry background check.

-• Students must be willing to work some evenings and weekends and be able to provide their own transportation among all six Alliance For Children locations.
+• Students must be willing to work some evenings and weekends and be able to provide their own transportation among all three Alliance For Children locations.

 • All interns will attend specific training for their placement as well as child sexual abuse prevention training prior to working with clients.